Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 My income has doubled each year and I estimate I had about $1000 in sales last year.
 I am also a full time professional in fintech, with a family.
 I aim to bring two new ornaments to market each year and to expand the brand into another space.
 This year, it was Instagram and neckties.

-Ruth Daro (from Los Angeles, California, USA) started Seniman Calligraphy almost 8 years ago.
+Ruth Daro (from Los Angeles, California, USA) started Seniman Calligraphy about 8 years ago.

 Hi, I’m Ruth and I run Seniman Calligraphy a custom stationery design studio where I do calligraphy, watercolor, illustration, and graphic design for bespoke wedding invitations and other paper goods.
 Basically, printing and manufacturing.

-Melanie Goel (from Munich, Bavaria, Germany) started Alpengraphics over 3 years ago.
+Melanie Goel (from Munich, Bavaria, Germany) started Alpengraphics almost 4 years ago.

 Hi, my name is Melanie.
 I’m an outdoor soul from Germany (grew upright in the middle of the German Alps) and business owner of alpengraphics - a zero plastic startup for minimalistic & durable campfire mugs.
 The company was founded in April 2019 and makes approximately 500 - 3.000€ a month, depending on the season.